Salix caprea

 Salix caprea, known as goat willow, pussy willow or great sallow, is a common species of willow native to Europe and western and central Asia.

 Description

-It is a deciduous shrub or small tree, reaching a height of 8–10 m, rarely to 13 m.
+It is a deciduous shrub or small tree, reaching a height of 8–10 m, rarely to over 20 m, with the tallest specimen reported being 26.2 m tall, in Nuuksio National Park in Finland.

-The leaves are 3–12 cm long and from 2–8 cm wide, broader than most other willows.
+The leaves are 3–12 cm long and from 2.5–8 cm wide, broader than most other willows, dull green and slightly hairy above, grey and woolly pubescent below.

 The flowers are soft silky, and silvery 3-7-cm-long catkins are produced in early spring before the new leaves appear; the male and female catkins are on different plants (dioecious).
 The male catkins mature yellow at pollen release, the female catkins mature pale green.